Choose Edit > Preferences > Type (Windows) or Illustrator > Preferences > Type (macOS).

-Aligns the small characters in a line to the large character.
+- Roman Baseline: Aligns the small characters in a baseline to the large character.

-Aligns the small characters in a line to the specified position of the large character’s em box.
-In vertical text frames, Em box Top/Right aligns the text to the right of the em box, and Em box Bottom/Left aligns the text to the left of the em box.
+- Em Box Top/Right, Em Box Center, or Em Box Bottom/Left: Aligns the small characters in a line to the specified position of the large character’s em box.
+In vertical text frames, Em Box Top/Right aligns the text to the right of the em box, and Em Box Bottom/Left aligns the text to the left of the em box.

-Aligns the small characters in a line to the ICF specified by the large characters.
-In vertical text frames, ICF Top/Right aligns the text to the right of the ICF, and ICF Bottom/Left aligns the text to the left of the ICF.
+- ICF Box Top/Right and ICF Box Bottom/Left: Aligns the small characters in a line to the ICF specified by the large characters.
+In vertical text frames, ICF Box Top/Right aligns the text to the right of the ICF, and ICF Box Bottom/Left aligns the text to the left of the ICF.

-In the Paragraph panel, choose an option from the Mojikumi Set pop‑up menu:
+In the Paragraph panel, choose one of the following options in the Mojikumi Set drop-down:

 Choose Type > Mojikumi Settings.

-Choose Mojikumi Settings from the Mojikumi Set pop‑up menu in the Paragraph panel.
+Choose Mojikumi Settings from the Mojikumi Set drop-down in the Paragraph panel.

-When you compose Japanese text with a lot of half-width spaces or roman parentheses, problems relating to text composition increase.
-We recommend that you avoid using roman parentheses, and use full-width parentheses for Japanese composition.
-Only use roman parentheses when using relatively long English sentences in Japanese text, or when a more serious problem results if you don’t use roman parentheses.
+When you compose Japanese text with a lot of half-width spaces or Roman parentheses, problems relating to text composition increase.
+It is recommended that you avoid using Roman parentheses, and use full-width parentheses for Japanese composition.
+Use Roman parentheses only when using relatively long English sentences in Japanese text, or when a more serious problem results if you don’t use Roman parentheses.

-To export a set, click Export, select a location for the file, type a filename, and click Save.
+To export a set, select Export.
 Illustrator saves the file in MJK format.

-To import a set, click Import, select an MJK file, and click Open.
+To import a set, select Import, and select an MJK file.

-To delete a set, choose it from the Mojikumi pop‑up menu and then click Delete.
-All the text to which the mojikumi set was applied will return to the default settings.
+To delete a set, select it from the Name drop-down and then select Delete.
+All the text to which the deleted Mojikumi set was applied will return to the default settings.

-Kinsoku specifies line breaks for Japanese text.
-Characters that cannot be placed at the beginning or end of a line are known as kinsoku characters.
-Illustrator has hard kinsoku sets and soft kinsoku sets and Photoshop has weak and maximum sets.
-Soft or weak kinsoku sets omit long vowel symbols and small hiragana characters.
-You can use these existing sets, or add or delete kinsoku characters to create new sets.
+Kinsoku Shori specifies line break rules for Japanese text.
+Characters that cannot be placed at the beginning or end of a line are known as Kinsoku characters.
+Illustrator has hard Kinsoku sets and soft Kinsoku sets.
+Soft or weak kinsoku sets omit long vowel symbols and small Hiragana characters.
+You can use the existing sets, or add or delete Kinsoku characters to create new sets.

 You can also define hanging characters for hanging Japanese punctuation and define characters that cannot be split when a line is exceeded.

-Prevents selected characters from beginning or ending a line.
+- Soft/Hard: Prevents selected characters from appearing at the beginning or at the end of a line.

 Choose Type > Kinsoku Shori Settings.